IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Raven has dirt on him, if they can get her support
 - Vulture would like to weaken Kingfisher - too chummy with the Kevarans
 - coriolis? leads?
-Unmasking Gyrfalcon
-- Expose identity and home address
-- battle at Orin's house should be pretty major (an ambush? multiple factions collide). give up a big repository of clues
-- magic missile / sniper wound within Orin's mouth
-- electrocution burns on body don't entirely match automata attacks (was a spell instead)
-- leads: reservoirs (from house),
 Raven starts tailing the PCs out of suspicion
 - encounter against some of Raven's agents.
 Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
 - Zora plants a tracker on one of the PCs